Configure Exchange on-premises access for Intune

 EAS mail clients on Android device administrator - To create Conditional Access policy, see Create Conditional Access policies

-EAS mail clients on Android work profile devices - Only Gmail and Nine Work for Android Enterprise are supported on Android work profile devices.
-For Conditional Access to work with Android work profiles, you must deploy an email profile for the Gmail or Nine Work for Android Enterprise app, and also deploy those apps as a required installation.
-After you deploy the app you can set up device-based Conditional Access.
+EAS mail clients on Android Enterprise Personally-Owned Work Profile devices - Only Gmail and Nine Work for Android Enterprise are supported on Android Enterprise personally-owned work profile devices.
+For Conditional Access to work with Android Enterprise Personally-Owned Work Profiles, you must deploy an email profile for the Gmail or Nine Work for Android Enterprise app, and also deploy those apps as a required installation.
+After you deploy the app, you can set up device-based Conditional Access.

-To set up Conditional Access for Android work profile devices
+To set up Conditional Access for Android Enterprise Personally-Owned Work Profile devices

 Sign in to the Microsoft Endpoint Manager admin center.

 Deploy the Gmail or Nine Work app as Required.

 Select Devices > Configuration profiles > Create profile, enter Name and Description for the profile.

 Select Android enterprise in Platform, select Email in Profile type.

 When you're done, select OK > Create to save your changes.

 After you create the email profile, assign it to groups.